 None of the samples taken from honey available for sale had glyphosate residues above regulatory limits, and there were no food safety concerns.

-A small number of raw honey samples showed glyphosate residues above regulatory levels, and there were no food safety concerns associated with these samples.
+A small number of raw honey samples showed glyphosate residues above regulatory levels.
+However, there were no food safety concerns associated with these samples.

-The results of these surveys show residues levels and prevalence rates comparable to or lower than published in other international reports and studies.
+The results of these surveys show that residue levels and prevalence are comparable to or lower than published in other international reports and studies.

 Results for agricultural compounds in honey [PDF, 1.4 MB]